Salina, Kansas: Points of interest

-Operated by the city government’s Arts & Humanities department, the Smoky Hill Museum contains artifacts and exhibits on local history, agriculture, and education with collections dating back to 1879.
-The museum also offers public educational programs.
+Operated by the city government's Arts & Humanities department, the Smoky Hill Museum contains artifacts, exhibits, and public educational programs on local history, agriculture, and education with collections dating back to 1879.

-The Tony’s Pizza Events Center (formerly Bicentennial Center) is the primary venue in the city for large indoor events.
+The Tony's Pizza Events Center (formerly Bicentennial Center) is the primary venue in the city for large indoor events.
 It includes a 7,500-seat multipurpose arena and the 18000 sqft Heritage Hall convention center.
 The Center hosts concerts, sporting events, and trade shows.

 The Rolling Hills Wildlife Adventure is a public zoo and wildlife park located 6 mi west of the city near Hedville.
 It has animal exhibits, an art gallery, and a wildlife museum.

-Indian Rock Park is the tallest point in the area, mainly featuring a hill within the vast Wellington Formation stretching to Oklhahoma.
-In the late 1950s, part of the hill was excavated for flood control, diverting the Smoky Hill River along the edge of the park and creating 80-foot steep shale bluffs.
+Indian Rock Park is the tallest point in the area, mainly featuring a hill within the vast Wellington Formation stretching from Nebraska to Oklahoma.
+In the late 1950s, part of the hill was excavated for flood control after the Great Flood of 1951, diverting the Smoky Hill River along the edge of the park and creating 80-foot steep shale bluffs.
 It has a panoramic view of the city, a river fishing pier, a pond from the former brick factory, and hiking trails.

 Salina Community Theatre (SCT) is a regionally acclaimed theater, producing seven seasonal shows and three summer shows every year.
 Productions include the contemporary, such as ABBA's Mamma Mia! and Disney's Newsies, and classics such as Miracle on 34th Street.

 Religion

-There are more than 70 Christian churches in and around Salina including the cathedral of the Roman Catholic Diocese of Salina (Sacred Heart Cathedral) and the cathedral of the Episcopal Diocese of Western Kansas (Christ Cathedral).
-The Roman Catholic Diocese has its regional administrative offices in Salina as do the Presbytery of Northern Kansas and the Salina District of the United Methodist Church which is based at Kansas Wesleyan University.
+More than 70 Christian churches are in and around Salina including the cathedral of the Roman Catholic Diocese of Salina (Sacred Heart Cathedral) and the cathedral of the Episcopal Diocese of Western Kansas (Christ Cathedral).
+The Roman Catholic Diocese of Salina has its regional administrative offices in Salina as do the Presbytery of Northern Kansas and the Salina District of the United Methodist Church which is based at Kansas Wesleyan University.

 A Buddhist temple is located northwest of the city.